healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 3. The package contains predefined custom fields for the Check-In Activity Fields.
 Please follow the steps in this Help Article: [_https://help.salesforce.com/s/articleView?id=sf.salesforce_maps_setup_check_in_activity_fields_select.htm&type=5_](https://help.salesforce.com/s/articleView?id=sf.salesforce_maps_setup_check_in_activity_fields_select.htm&type=5)
 4. At the bottom of the Activity Settings, click “Suggest” to auto-assign the custom fields.
 5. In the Field Set dropdown in Activity Settings, Select the Field Set “Salesforce Maps Check Out”.
+     1. **NOTE:** If you have errors when checking in and out from a location on the map, make sure that the Task object has a valid assigned record type for the profile in use.

 **Meeting Reminder Flow and Email Template**